Carrie Kelley: The Dark Knight III: The Master Race

 Three years after being missing, Batman makes some appearances in Gotham for the first time.
-After a confrontation with the GCPD and Commissioner Yindel, Batman is apprehended and unmasked revealing it is Carrie Kelley under the cowl.
-She claims Bruce Wayne is dead.
-Later, Kelley tells Yindel the story about Batman passing on his bed after being beaten by a villain.
-While being transferred to Blackgate prison, Kelley remotely activates a tank that attacks the convoy and helps her escape, then she reunites with Wayne at the Batcave.

-Kelley and Wayne see the news on the Kandorians, led by Quar, giving mankind three days to surrender to their demands and accept them as gods.
-Bruce and Carrie go to the Fortress of Solitude and wake Superman, who has been sitting and covered by ice for three years.
-Carrie reunites with the Bat Boys Army while Batman and Superman defy Quar.
+After a confrontation with the GCPD and Commissioner Yindel, Batman is apprehended and unmasked as Kelley.
+Kelley and Bruce Wayne see the news on the Kandorians, led by Quar, giving mankind three days to surrender to their demands and accept them as gods.
+Bruce and Kelley go to the Fortress of Solitude and wake Superman, who has been sitting and covered by ice for three years.
+Kelley reunites with the Bat Boys Army while Batman and Superman defy Quar.
 After being defeated by Lara, Superman is encased in black matter by Quar, who turns to Gotham and demands they hand over Batman to them or face obliteration.
-Bruce presents Carrie, as a "graduation present", a green and purple Batgirl outfit and sends her on a mission to engage Aquaman’s help to find and free Superman.
+Bruce presents Kelley, as a "graduation present", a green and purple Batgirl outfit and sends her on a mission to engage Aquaman’s help to find and free Superman.

-After the Kryptonians are defeated, Carrie is attacked by Baal and disfigures his face using a slingshot and kryptonite.
-Lara confronts Carrie and it's about to kill her when Diana stops her.
-Carrie witnesses the fight between Diana and Lara, impressed by the power both of them show.
+After the Kryptonians are defeated, Kelley is attacked by Baal and disfigures his face using a slingshot and kryptonite.
+Lara confronts Kelley and it's about to kill her when Diana stops her.
+Kelley witnesses the fight between Diana and Lara, impressed by the power both of them show.
 Later, Batgirl finds out that Batman was killed by Quar before escaping.
-She talks to Yindel at the destroyed Bat-Signal and tells her to get a new one to stay in touch.
-While discussing with The Flash in the Batcave, a younger Bruce comes back after being immersed by Superman in the Lazarus Pit.
+Batman is resurrected after being immersed in a Lazarus Pit.

 While following a lead on a crime, Commissioner Yindel is captured by Bruno and the Jokers.
 She is saved by Batman and Batgirl.
 They then head to the desert where the Kryptonians are joining forces again and use a band of bats to confuse them, causing them to disparately attack themselves, the rest are eliminated by the four remaining Quar's children.
-Superman, Batman, and Batgirl then attack them but they go nuclear and are about to explode when The Atom appears and reduces them in size so the explosions are insignificant.
+Superman, Batman, and Batgirl then attack them but they go nuclear and are about to explode when the Atom appears and reduces them in size so the explosions are insignificant.

-Two months later, Superman is nowhere to be found and Bruce wonders where he could be.
-Carrie shows up with a new black suit and formally becomes Batwoman.
+Two months later, as Batman continues to determine Superman's fate, Kelley returns with a new suit of her own design.
+Declaring that she has too much experience to go back to being Batman's apprentice, she instead becomes his partner as Batwoman.